inquisitour/preferences-in-ai/README.md

 [`report/report.pdf`](report/report.pdf).

 ## License
-This repository is for academic coursework at TU Wien.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.